State of Play: Pakistan complete Super Eight line-up

 Off the back of Pavan Rathnayake's 60 off 28 balls and Kusal Mendis' 61 off 45, they surged to a powerful 105-run win over Oman in Kandy.

 But it's their most recent work that has really caught the world's attention.
 At Kandy for a second straight contest, the home side displayed pure dominance against their higher-ranked counterparts Australia.
-They made light work of their targeted 182 for victory, led by opener Pathum Nissanka's emphatic 100* off 52 balls.
+They made light work of the target (182) that was set for them, led by opener Pathum Nissanka's emphatic 100* off 52 balls.
 He was unstoppable, steering Sri Lanka to an eight-wicket victory, with two overs spare, sealing their Super Eight qualification.

 Sri Lanka power on with complete display | Match Highlights | T20WC 2026